Telecommuting (Remote Work)

 These Guidelines are created in accordance with the minimum standards outlined in University of Wisconsin System (UWS) Administrative Policy 1228: Telecommuting, which contains the eligibility, duration, and form of the remote work agreement, limitations, and approval to better facilitate the protocols and procedures for remote work at UWSP.

-Remote work requests should focus on the position's duties, the individual's performance, and the individual's ability to comply with the remote work agreement requirements and expectations, including but not limited to, liability, utilities, and supplies.
+Remote work requests are required for hybrid-remote and fully remote work arrangements and consideration for such should focus on the position's duties, the individual's performance, and the individual's ability to comply with the remote work agreement requirements and expectations, including but not limited to, liability, utilities, and supplies as prescribed in Section 6 of the System policy.
 It is expected that supervisors will fairly consider the merits of the work and treat all their employees equally as it relates to remote work decision making, just as they will do for other workplace matters.
-However, remote work is not a working condition that bestows any right or privilege to be given remote work opportunities.
+However, the authorization to work remotely does not bestows any right or privilege upon employees to continue remote work opportunities as the decision to authorize a remote work agreement is at the discretion of the supervisor, subject to review by the Chancellor or designee as outlined in the System policy.
 It is important to consider the mission of the unit, department, college, division, and University above other conveniences when considering remote work.
 As such, denials of requests for remote work are not subject to appeal.
-However, the rationale for the denial in writing will be given.
+However, the rationale for the denial will be given in writing and the employee may request a review by human resources employee relations unit.

-When working remotely and the employee is required to attend on-campus activities, travel costs are the responsibility of the employee.
-Remote work is a convenience for the employee and thus, travel costs are not reimbursable.
+When working remotely and the employee is required to attend on-campus activities, travel costs are the responsibility of the employee unless assigned to a remote location for the benefit of the university.
+Such remote work is a convenience for the employee and thus, travel costs are not reimbursable.

 In rare circumstances, a remote work agreement outside of Wisconsin may be approved.
-If an employee with an approved remote work policy is considering moving outside of Wisconsin, they need to contact UWSP Human Resources prior to planning or moving forward with any changes.
-An employee working outside of Wisconsin has employment compliance implications, including, but not limited to, employee taxes.
+If an employee with an approved remote work agreement is considering moving outside of Wisconsin, they need to, minimally, contact UWSP Human Resources prior to planning or moving forward with any changes.
+An employee working outside of Wisconsin on an out-of-state remote work arrangement creates employment compliance implications for the university and the employee.
+These implications include, but are not limited to, employee taxes, local employment law, workers compensation, paid leave requirements, and the like.
+This becomes even more burdensome and expensive to the unit for international remote work.
+These considerations are described in 6.F. of the System policy.
+The additional costs that may be incurred for international remote work or out-of-state remote work will be the responsibility of the department or unit requesting this arrangement.

 Remote Work Request and Approval Process